-Because landlords of temporary residential leases are not exempted, the proposed changes also add a new paragraph referencing the notice in the Seller’s Temporary Residential Lease (TREC No. 15‐5) and the Buyer’s Temporary Residential Lease (TREC No. 1605).
+Because landlords of temporary residential leases are not exempted, the proposed changes also add a new paragraph referencing the notice in the Seller’s Temporary Residential Lease (TREC 15‐5) and the Buyer’s Temporary Residential Lease (TREC 16-5).

 Additionally, the proposed amendments to 535.26, Standard Contract Form TREC No. 15‐ 5, and 535.27, Standard Contract Form TREC No. 16‐5, contain proposed changes made as a result of the Commission’s quadrennial rule review.
 Those changes add the corresponding standard contract form title to the rule title and add clarifying language to specify that both forms adopted by reference in these rules are for mandatory use by license holders.